General Data Protection Regulation.

 The architecture of senhasegura, with no need for agent installation, allows fast deployment by the IT department and easy usage by users. senhasegura becomes the infrastructure access proxy, allowing administrators to know exactly the systems accessed and the level of privilege users have.
 In addition, all recorded sessions can be recorded for audit and incident analysis purposes.

-Some of the GDPR requirements require:
+Some of the GDPR requirements are:

 - Grant privileges to users only in the authorized environment;